SAP-samples/partner-reference-application/Tutorials/25-Multi-Tenancy-Provisioning.md

 #### OpenID Connect Configuration

 Set up the trust relationship between the SAP BTP subaccount to the Identity Authentication service using OpenID Connect (OIDC).
-For more information, refer to the [SAP help about OpenID Connect](https://help.sap.com/docs/identity-authentication/identity-authentication/openid-connect).
+For more information, refer to [Configuring OpenID Connect](https://help.sap.com/docs/identity-authentication/identity-authentication/openid-connect) on SAP Help Portal.

 > Note: As a prerequisite for this setup, the SAP BTP subaccount and the Identity Authentication service tenant must be assigned to the same customer ID.
 If they are assigned to different customer IDs, configure SAML 2.0 as described below.